kiddac/ScreenNames/README.md

-A simple plugin that can be installed on enigma2 boxes to show the named skin screen Plugin can be turned on and off via plugin settings
+A simple plugin that can be installed on enigma2 boxes to show the named skin screen.
+Plugin can be turned on and off via plugin settings